 10. Take A Boat Trip To Sorrento Or Capri

-The stunning seaside town of Sorrento lies just across the Bay of Naples, and can easily be visited as a day trip from the city.
+The iconic seaside town of Sorrento lies just across the Bay of Naples, and can easily be visited as a day trip from the city.

 Sorrento’s colourful Old Town is built up – and into – the surrounding hillside.
 It is a little touristy (read: loads of shops selling fridge magnets and bottles of limoncello), but still beautiful nonetheless.